moabu/cluster-mgr/README.md

 ssh -L 9999:localhost:5000 root@server
 ```

 - If you're using a windows machine, like me, you can tunnel in with a saved PuTTY session that can already connect.
 Load that configuration in `PuTTY Configuration`, then on the left side go to `Connections` -> `SSH` -> `Tunnels`.
 In `Source port` input `9999` and in Destination input `localhost:5000`, then hit `Add`.
-This will create a tunnel from your machine, accessed through `localhost:9999` into to the server as `localhost:5000`.
+This will create a tunnel from your machine, accessed through `localhost:9999`, into the server as `localhost:5000`.

 9) Navigate to the cluster-mgr web GUI